R2NorthstarTools/VTOL/README.md

 * Install Skins From the Thunderstore Mod Browser

 * Use the Tools To pack Thunderstore Compatible Mod Packages

+*Use the tools to access Adocate

+*Use the tools to create dds based skins

 ### Contribute
 * _Suggestions/bug reports are highly appreciated.
 Please create a new [issue](https://github.com/BigSpice/VTOL/issues/new) and fill out the fields._
 ### Installation and updates